 …

-Upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1 during an unscheduled TDD beamforming, the responder shall be ready to receive an Announce frame from the initiator at the time offset indicated by equation (9).
-The responder shall then, at the time offset indicated by equation (10), transmit to the initiator an Announce frame containing a TDD Route element listing the ordered pairs of TX Sector IDs and Decoded TX Sector IDs obtained from the TDD beamforming training with the initiator.
-In scheduled TDD beamforming, the Announce frame is transmitted during the STA’s assigned Basic TDD slots.
+In the unscheduled TDD beamforming procedure, upon reception of a TDD SSW Ack frame with End of Training subfield equal to 1, the responder, at the time offset indicated by equation (10), shall transmit a Probe Request frame to the initiator that includes a TDD Route element listing the ordered pairs of transmit and decoded receive sectors obtained during the TDD beamforming training with the initiator.
+The responder shall then, at the time offset indicated by equation (9), be ready to receive a Probe Response frame from the initiator.

+In the scheduled TDD beamforming procedure, the responder shall send TDD SSW Feedback frames during BF TDD slots assigned to transmit from the responder to the initiator.
+The exchange of TDD Route elements takes place during Basic or Data TDD slots available to the initiator and the responder after completion of the TDD bemforming training.